-She won $188 million in lottery, and then got sued from prison by her ex
+She won $188 million in lottery, and then was sued from prison by her ex

 “This case is the embodiment of the phrase ‘[w]hat’s yours is mine and what’s mine is my own.’
 The problem here, however, is that McDow has nothing of his own,” the lawyers wrote in a memo supporting a motion to dismiss the case.
 “Instead, McDow is Holmes’ disgruntled, currently imprisoned former fiance with multiple criminal convictions and an unfortunate desire to pursue meritless litigation.”

-Holmes and McDow met in 2012, while she was working at McDonald’s and living with her mother and kids in Brunswick County.
+Holmes and McDow met in 2012 while she was working at McDonald’s and living with her mother and children in Brunswick County, N.C.
 They soon started dating and eventually had two daughters together, according to the lawsuit, filed in September and transferred to federal court this month.

 Sheriff’s officers arrested McDow on drug charges in November 2014, two months before Holmes became the largest jackpot winner in North Carolina history, the lawsuit says.
 She chose to receive a lump-sum payment and took home about $87.9 million after taxes.